It’s advisable first to examine the door if you’re looking for inexpensive ways on how to open a jammed door.

 - However, if the lock has gummed up rather than gotten stuck in its situation, it would probably be best to remove it and let a professional locksmith clean it.

-- One additional service you may wish to avail yourself of would be to have the lock plug replaced, correct any issue of worn pins.
+- One additional service you may wish to avail yourself of would be to have the lock plug replaced and correct any issue of worn pins.

 Related: House Cleaning Secrets Step-By-Step Guide